torinthiel/jenkins_casc_bootstrap/README.md

 This process ensures that
-a) There are no configuration parts present in the image, everything comes in (directy oe indirectly) via environment variables.
+a) There are no configuration parts present in the image, everything comes in (directly or indirectly) via environment variables.
 b) The configuration process is repeatable - user can re-run the configuration job to revert to stored configuration, or periodically
 c) The configuration is modular, that is an organization can have global